lucabriguglia/OpenCQRS/docs/Basics.md

 - [Events](Events) (multiple handlers)
 - [Queries](Queries) (single handler)

+It's also possible to use the following interfaces directly without going through the framework flows:
+- **ICacheManager**
+- **IValidationService**

+## Handlers

-Mapping between dispatcher methods and handlers:
+The following is the mapping between dispatcher methods and handlers:

 | Method | Handler |
 | --- | --- |